quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 The content of each field is described below:

-Currently Attempted Version:
+Chosen Version:

-: This field SHALL be equal to the value of the `Version` field in the long header that carries this data.
+: The version that the sender has chosen to use for this connection.
+This field MUST be equal to the value of the Version field in the long header that carries this data.

 The contents of the `Other Versions` field depends on whether it is sent by the client or by the server.